NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 * The red horizontal dashed lines show upper and lower thresholds for alerting purposes.

-* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red, low-saturated background in the whole width of the relevant chunk.
-This is additionally indicated by a red, diamond-shaped point marker in the middle of the chunk.
+* If the estimated performance crosses the upper or lower threshold an alert is raised which is indicated with a red diamond-shaped point marker in the middle of the chunk.

 Description of tabular results above explains how the :term:`confidence bands<Confidence Band>` and thresholds are calculated.
 Additional information is shown in the hover (these are